HomeAll Buyer GuidesBest AI Tools for SmartRecruiters Hiring Teams (2026): Screening, Sourcing, and Talent Intelligence

 Internal mobility: Gloat

-Gloat is an internal talent marketplace that matches employees to internal opportunities — open roles, projects, mentoring, and learning experiences — based on skills, interests, and career goals.
+Gloat is an internal talent marketplace that matches employees to opportunities — open roles, projects, mentoring, and stretch assignments — based on skills, interests, and career goals.
+When internal candidates are identified for open requisitions, they route into the SmartRecruiters hiring pipeline alongside external applicants, giving hiring managers a full picture of the candidate pool before going to the external market.

 Candidate communication: Grayscale